josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 <CalloutPlusQuote>

-When you force strong CSS developer to use Tailwind, _you are making them worse_.
+When you force strong CSS developer to wind, _you are making them worse_.
 They are slower, they can do less, and they lose access to many of their most powerful techniques.

 </CalloutPlusQuote>